-Vintage Camping, Outdoor, Military - Have always sought and bought this sort of thing, but never considered putting it on the want list.
-Abercrombie, Kerr's Sport Shop, L.L.
+Vintage Camping, Outdoor, Military, Safari, Cast Iron - Abercrombie, Kerr's Sport Shop, L.L.
 Bean.
-Primary interest would be pre-1970.
-I have a dozen Coleman lanterns, multiple stoves, etc. so I am really looking for the really old, really charming, still functional cool stuff.
+Primary interest would be pre-1960.
+I have a 20 Coleman lanterns, multiple stoves, etc. so I am really looking for the really old, really charming, still functional cool stuff.
 Also, store displays, signs and interesting advertising items related to same.

 Faux bois - always interested in concrete faux bois, interesting old fountains (not too big) and concrete yard animals.
 Anything that looks like concrete wood - planters, benches, bird baths, etc.

 Furniture - Though always looking, it is hard to describe my specific tastes and have consequently scaled back this section.
 I am interested in old workshop and laboratory furniture, George Smith sofas (I have two including the kilim model seen above), old quartersawn oak craftsman furniture, Monterey and old California and barrister bookcases.
 Think – Oscar Wilde if he lived in Pasadena.

 Americana - So broad that it is difficult to describe what I am looking for but primarily 20th century American artifacts.
 Particularly the hand made, folk-y, machine oriented, motorcycle/airplane/hot rod oriented.
 Less interested in Boston and New England furniture.
 More interested in handmade, well made items.
 Not rusty primitives, per se.
 Trench art.
 The best stuff can't be explained, it is known when seen and not before.